awsdocs/amazon-efs-user-guide/doc_source/API_DescribeTags.md

 # DescribeTags<a name="API_DescribeTags"></a>

 Returns the tags associated with a file system\.
-The order of tags returned in the response of one `DescribeTags` call and the order of tags returned across the responses of a multi\-call iteration \(when using pagination\) is unspecified\.
+The order of tags returned in the response of one `DescribeTags` call and the order of tags returned across the responses of a multiple\-call iteration \(when using pagination\) is unspecified\.

  This operation requires permissions for the `elasticfilesystem:DescribeTags` action\.